TAKE TIME OUT AND RECONNECT WITH YOURSELF – ALONG 650 KM OF HIKING TRAILS THROUGH BREATHTAKING ALPINE SCENERY

 650 KILOMETRES OF HIKING HEAVEN

-The extensive network of well-signposted hiking trails, which carries the coveted seal of quality awarded by the Tyrolean provincial government, as well as the Promenade Walking Trails, is second to no other within the Alps.
+The extensive network of well-signposted hiking trails, which carries the coveted seal of quality awarded by the Tyrolean provincial government, is second to no other within the Alps.
 The extra-wide hiking trails enable both young and old to experience the full natural beauty of the surroundings.
 The prime location on an elevated plateau with gently undulating terrain provides visitors with easy access to the surrounding alpine countryside, without having to climb a mountain first.
 The wide footpaths are perfect for easy hikes or leisurely strolls for people of all ages, allowing families with pushchairs, as well as mountain-bikers and hikers, to explore the region and its unique features.

 DISCOVER THE OLYMPIAREGION SEEFELD ON GUIDED HIKES